-The amendments to the Civil Forfeiture Law provide a mechanism for the authorities to apply to the court for a forfeiture order in respect of monies the subject of a SAR where certain requirements are met, in particular that a request for consent to deal with the monies has been refused by the authorities over 12 months ago.
+The amendments to the civil forfeiture regime implemented in 2023 provided a mechanism for the authorities to apply to the court for a forfeiture order in respect of monies the subject of a SAR where certain requirements are met, in particular that a request for consent to deal with the monies has been refused by the authorities over 12 months ago.
 The customer then has opportunity to satisfy the court (on the balance of probabilities) that the monies are not (in whole or part) the proceeds of unlawful conduct.

-The amendments should make life easier for the authorities, who previously had to bear the onus of proof in civil forfeiture applications, and who often struggled in obtaining the evidence to provide that monies were the proceeds of unlawful conduct.
+The amendments were designed to make life easier for the authorities, who previously had to bear the onus of proof in civil forfeiture applications, and who often struggled in obtaining the evidence to provide that monies were the proceeds of unlawful conduct.
 The reverse burden of proof under the amendments puts the onus on the customer to demonstrate the source of their assets - given they are the ones with access to the information and documents to do so.
 Of course, this is provided that the customer appears at court to oppose the forfeiture application.
 If they do not, the amendments provide that the court shall make the forfeiture order.